satyanweshi11/E-Nirvachan/README.md

-# Block-Chain Based Voting System
+# E-Nirvachan: Block-Chain Based Voting System

 This project is blockchain based voting dapp created in React and Solidity.